Japan forms

 - STUDENT: Student Visa

-- Remain vigilant against fraudulent websites, social media platforms, and emails that seek to extract payments from visa applicants.
+- Be aware of fraudulent websites, social media, and emails attempting to extract payments from visa applicants.

 - When you need a replacement or correction of an official record or document